 Infidelity is one of the common problems for people seeking professional help.
-It is an extremely painful event for a partner to experience and a major occasion for divorce.
-For couples who don’t divorce, infidelity is a major cause for long-lasting pain, disappointment and mistrust.
+It is an extremely painful and traumatic event for a partner to experience and a major occasion for divorce.
+For couples who don’t divorce, infidelity is a main cause for long-lasting pain, disappointment and mistrust in relationship.

-The damage of infidelity to marriage or relationship can be terminal because trust is in ruins.
-Although it may serve as a “wake-up call” to what is not working in a relationship, it frequently places the relationship at a crossroad.
+The damage of infidelity to relationship can be terminal because trust is broken.
+But the crisis can serve as a “Danger-Opportunity” for couples to find out what is missing or not working in the relationship and strengthen the partnership in the long run through couple counselling.

 Why People Cheat

-Married people have affairs for many reasons.
+People have affairs for many reasons.
 For example, pain of a failed marriage, boredom with a routine and passionless marriage, a desire for adventure, feeling unloved and constantly criticized at home.
-Knowing what caused the affair is helpful because it sheds light on the needs and wants of the partner who had the affair and the shortcomings of the marriage.
-It also enables the couple to confront the issues honestly and overcome the inadequacies of the marriage eventually.
+Knowing what caused the affair is helpful because it sheds light on the needs and wants of the partner who had the affair and the shortcomings of the relationship.
+It also enables the couple to confront the issues honestly and overcome the inadequacies of the relationship eventually.

-Sometimes, people have affairs to force a change in the marriage.
-For example, people who want to improve the relationship because they are deeply unhappy but do not know how to communicate their distress; or people who want to leave the marriage but feel guilty to initiate.
+Sometimes, people have affairs to force a change in the relationship.
+For example, people who want to improve the relationship because they are deeply unhappy but do not know how to communicate their distress; or people who want to leave the relationship but feel guilty to initiate.

 Couples therapist, clinical psychologist and bestselling author Dr. Sue Johnson speaks about why infidelity is actually a symptom of disconnection, and what most of us get wrong about cheating and lust.